Try the Witches’ Market

 Continue northwest until you reach Calle Jaén.

 The cobblestone street Calle Jaén is a unique and well-preserved example of the colonial building style and era in La Paz.
-The street name refers to the patriot, Apolinar Jaén, who was born in 1776 – and during his life was engaged in the trade of coca leaves.
+The street name refers to the patriot Apolinar Jaén, who was born in 1776 – and, during his life, was engaged in the trade of coca leaves.

 Go for a stroll along the colourful houses in the street and notice all the architectural details.
 The street is also home to some excellent museums related to Bolivia’s history: Museo de Metales Preciosos Precolombinos, the Museo del Litoral Boliviano and Museo Costumbrista Juan de Vargas.
-Calle Jaén is really a true gem in La Paz!
+Calle Jaén is a true gem in La Paz!

-Many visitors who travel to Bolivia / La Paz arrive at and get acquainted with El Alto before La Paz, since the airport serving La Paz is El Alto International Airport.
+Many visitors who travel to Bolivia / La Paz arrive at and get acquainted with El Alto before La Paz since the airport serving La Paz is El Alto International Airport.

 Watch a cholita wrestling show in La Paz.